Diplomacy of the American Civil War: "King Cotton"

-Humanitarian intervention, 1862
+Humanitarian intervention

 The question of British and French intervention was on the agenda in 1862.
 Palmerston was especially concerned with the economic crisis in the Lancashire textile mills, as the supply of cotton had largely run out and unemployment was soaring.
 He seriously considered breaking the Union blockade of Southern ports to obtain the cotton.
-But by this time the United States Navy was large enough to threaten the British merchant fleet, and of course Canada could be captured easily.
-A new dimension came when Lincoln announced the Emancipation Proclamation in September 1862.
-Many British leaders expected an all-out race war to break out in the American South, with so many tens or hundreds of thousands of deaths that humanitarian intervention was called for to stop the threatened bloodshed.
+But by this time the United States Navy was large enough to threaten the British merchant fleet, and Canada could be captured easily.
+A new dimension came when Lincoln announced the preliminary Emancipation Proclamation in September 1862.
+Many British leaders expected an all-out race war to break out in the American South, with so many tens or hundreds of thousands of deaths that humanitarian intervention was called for to prevent the threatened bloodshed.
 Chancellor of the Exchequer William Gladstone opened a cabinet debate over whether Britain should intervene.
-Gladstone had a favorable image of the Confederacy, and emphasized the humanitarian intervention to stop the staggering death toll, risk of a race war, and failure of the Union to achieve decisive military results.
+Gladstone had a favorable image of the Confederacy and urged humanitarian intervention because of the staggering death toll, the risk of a race war, and the failure of the Union to achieve decisive military results.

-In rebuttal, Secretary of War Sir George Cornewall Lewis opposed intervention as a high risk proposition that could result in massive losses.
-Furthermore, Palmerston had other concerns at the same time, including a crisis over King Otto of Greece in which Russia threatened to take advantage of the weaknesses of the Ottoman Empire.
+In rebuttal, Secretary of War Sir George Cornewall Lewis opposed intervention as a high-risk proposition that could result in massive losses.
+Furthermore, Palmerston had other concerns, including a crisis concerning King Otto of Greece, in which Russia threatened to take advantage of the weaknesses of the Ottoman Empire.
 The Cabinet decided that the American situation was less urgent than the need to contain Russian expansion, so it rejected intervention.
 Palmerston rejected Napoleon III of France's proposal for the two powers to arbitrate the war and ignored all further efforts of the Confederacy to gain British recognition.

 Blockade runners

 Several British financiers built and operated most of the blockade runners, spending hundreds of millions of pounds on them.
-They were staffed by sailors and officers on leave from the Royal Navy.
-When the U.S. Navy captured one of the blockade runners, it sold the ship and cargo as prize of war for the American sailors, then released the crew.
-During the war, British blockade runners delivered the Confederacy 60% of its weapons, 1/3 of the lead for its bullets, 3/4 of ingredients for its powder, and most of the cloth for its uniforms; such act lengthened the Civil War by two years and cost 400,000 more lives of soldiers and civilians on both sides.
+They were staffed by sailors and officers on leave from the Royal Navy and regularly used the British territories of Bahamas, Bermuda, and Nova Scotia as strategic stopovers.
+When the U.S. Navy captured one of the blockade runners, it sold the ship and cargo as a prize of war for the American sailors, then released the crew.
+During the war, British blockade runners delivered the Confederacy 60 percent of its weapons, 1/3 of the lead for its bullets, 3/4 of ingredients for its powder, and most of the cloth for its uniforms; this assistance may have lengthened the Civil War by two years and cost 400,000 lives of soldiers and civilians on both sides.

-Alabama
+CSS Alabama

-A long-term issue was the British shipyard (John Laird and Sons) building two warships for the Confederacy, especially the CSS Alabama, over vehement protests from the United States government.
+A long-term issue was the British shipyard (John Laird and Sons) building two warships for the Confederacy, notably the CSS Alabama, over vehement protests from the United States government.
 The controversy was resolved after the war in the Treaty of Washington which included the resolution of the Alabama Claims whereby Britain gave the United States $15.5 million after arbitration by an international tribunal for damages caused by British-built warships.